 Debt Administration.
-The School issued no new debt during the year and made scheduled payments on existing long-term debt.
+The School issued no new debt and made scheduled payments on its long-term debt.
 Please refer to a note to the accompanying financial statements entitled Long-Term Liabilities for more detailed information about the School's long-term debt activity.